Essimsek/Large/README.md

   `/new-post` page with authentication check and basic layout.
 - **Search**
   - search posts by Title, username, name and category
+- **Author Creation After Login:**
+  After user logs in, create a new author in Sanity ( auth.ts  callbacks) if one doesn't exist (override GitHub profile username if needed).
 ---

 ## 🛠️ In Progress / Next Steps

-- **Author Creation After Login:**
-  After user logs in, create a new author in Sanity if one doesn't exist (override GitHub profile username if needed).
 - **New Post Functionality:**
   Implement the form UI and logic to create and publish new posts from the `/new-post` page.
 - **Improve UI/UX:**